wangonya/wangonya.com/content/blog/js-sort-1.md

   - algorithms
 ---

-I\'ve been learning a lot about data structures and algorithms lately and I\'ve noticed in my reading that there aren\'t a lot of examples showing implementations of algorithms in Javascript.
-You\'ll mostly find examples in Java, Python, C, C++ etc. Maybe there\'s a reason for preferring these languages over Javascript?
-I\'m not sure.
+I've been learning a lot about data structures and algorithms lately and I've noticed in my reading that there aren't a lot of examples showing implementations of algorithms in Javascript.
+You'll mostly find examples in Java, Python, C, C++ etc. Maybe there's a reason for preferring these languages over Javascript?
+I'm not sure.

-In this first part, I\'m going to show Javascript implementations of three sorting algorithms:
+In this first part, I'm going to show Javascript implementations of three sorting algorithms:

 - Merge sort